browserengineering/book/book/security.md

 server can distinguish which requests come from whom.
 In effect, a cookie is a decentralized, server-granted identity for your browser.

-Here's the technical details.
+Here are the technical details.
 An HTTP response can contain a `Set-Cookie` header.
 This header contains a key-value pair; for example, the following header sets the value of the `foo` cookie to `bar`: